awsdocs/amazon-redshift-management-guide/doc_source/serverless-connecting.md

 jdbc:redshift:iam://redshift-serverless-default:us-east-1/dev
 ```

-For more information about drivers, see [Configuring connections](https://docs.aws.amazon.com/redshift/latest/mgmt/configuring-connections.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information about drivers, see [Configuring connections](https://docs.aws.amazon.com/redshift/latest/mgmt/configuring-connections.html) in the *Amazon Redshift Management Guide*\.

 ## Connecting to Amazon Redshift Serverless with the Data API<a name="serverless-data-api"></a>